If you have not yet read Roland Martin's article on sending the National Guard to Chicago, please do so first before you dive into this post.

 The media has sensationalized Chicago and it has us believing things about the city that just aren't true (See misleading FBI crime statistics report from 2012).
 For starters, Chicago is NOT the murder captial of the U.S. Flint, Michigan actually has the highest homicide rate according to FBI statistics, but no one is talking about that.
 See, statistics, when not put into proper perspective, have a way of skewing the way we interpret the data.
 When you hear about the number of lives lost in Chicago in a year, it is not equivalent to the homicide rate.
 You must consider the overall population of Chicago in order to see how their homicides compare with other cities.
 So if we put these stats into proper perspective (typically by looking at Chicago's homicide rater per 100,000 people), we will find that there are other cities that are worse off than Chicago, but because there are a high number of shootings at once (like the 84 people shot during the 4th of July weekend), the media sensationalizes it and we start calling for military intervention.

-We have to get out of the mindset of trying to solve all of the worlds problems with military intervention.
-As Albert Einstein so aptly stated, "We cannot solve a problem with the same mind (read: thinking) that created it".
+with military intervention.
+As Albert Einstein so aptly stated, "We cannot solve a problem with the same mind (read: thinking)

 Show me a black community, or any community, that fared well under military control and then (Maybe.
 And by maybe, I mean never) we can talk about sending troops to Chicago.
 Until then, NO.

+*I am not a Chicago resident, never have been.
 Therefore, I do not speak as an expert on Chicago or claim to know exactly how to solve the city's issue of violence.
 But history has shown me what has NOT worked in the past, so we know there is no need to repeat it.
 I encourage anyone truly concerned for Chicago and its residents to link up with the people and activists in that community and ask them specifically what solutions to implement and how we can work directly with them to end violence there.*

 Twitter: @SoulRevision